thenbrent/paypal-digital-goods/README.md

 # Recurring Payments with PayPal Digital Goods for Express Checkout PHP Library

-Recurring Payments with PayPal Digital Goods for Express Checkout is a wonderful payment gateway with disjointed documentation (and an unfortunately verbose name).
+PayPal's Digital Goods subscription service is a wonderful payment solution with disjointed documentation (and an unfortunately verbose name).

-This class fills in the blanks in documentation while simultaneously offering a library for using the Recurring Payments API.
+This class connect the dots in the documentation while also offering a human friendly library for using the Recurring Payments API.

 ## Why Use a Class

 Using a distinct class for interacting with PayPal provides all the advantages you've come to love of Object-Oriented programming:

-* **Abstraction**: the class abstracts the complex details of the PayPal NVP API and provides simple function calls to perform common operations;
+* **Abstraction**: the complexity of the PayPal NVP API is hidden behind simple function calls for common operations.
-* **Encapsulation**: by using the class to interact with PayPal, you can update your application to use the most recent API version without changing your application's code (just update the library).
+* **Encapsulation**: update your application to use the most recent version of the API without changing your application's code.

-## Why Use _this_ Class

-* **Eliminates drudgery**: operations are performed only once, regardless of the number of subscriptions you create.
-For example, requesting a token, printing JavaScript and printing the purchase button is all done with one function `print_buy_button()`;
-* **Human friendly variable names**: To reduce request size, PayPal’s API uses shortened parameter names.
-As instances of the class are created server-side, it can afford to use longer, more human friendly names.
-For example, `'initial_amount'` refers to PayPal’s `INITAMT` parameter;
-* **Abstracts PayPalisms**: PayPal loves verbiage, I don’t.
-The class attempts to simplify some of PayPal terms to more colloquial terms.
-For example, the `get_subscription_details()` function replaces PayPal's `GetRecurringPaymentsProfileDetails` method;
-* **Don't Repeat Code**: we only need to create one instance of the class for each subscription in our application.
-The credential & NVP API strings for every request are then automatically built using simple function calls.

 ## Comparison

-For a quick comparison, of using this class vs. using PHP, let's compare one of the few examples of using the Digital Goods with Express Checkout found in this [blog post](https://www.x.com/blogs/Nate/2011/01/07/digital-goods-with-express-checkout-in-php).
+For a quick comparison, of using this class vs. plain PHP, let's compare one the example found in this [blog post](https://www.x.com/blogs/Nate/2011/01/07/digital-goods-with-express-checkout-in-php).

 The index.php for this example is like so: